pallets/click/docs/utils.md

 ```{versionadded} 2.0
 ```

-The {func}`click.echo` function supports ANSI colors and styles.
+The {func}`echo` function supports ANSI colors and styles.
 On Windows this uses [colorama].

 Primarily this means that:

-- Click's {func}`click.echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
+- Click's {func}`echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
-- the {func}`click.echo` function will transparently connect to the terminal on Windows and translate ANSI codes to terminal API calls.
+- the {func}`echo` function will transparently connect to the terminal on Windows and translate ANSI codes to terminal API calls.
 This means that colors will work on Windows the same way they do on other operating systems.

 On Windows, Click uses colorama without calling `colorama.init()`.
 You can still call that in your code, but it's not required for Click.

-For styling a string, the {func}`click.style` function can be used:
+For styling a string, the {func}`style` function can be used:

 ```python
 import click